No. 8 Squadron RAF: First World War (1915–1920)

-Reformation
+Interwar period (1920–1939)

-8 Squadron reformed at Helwan, near Cairo, Egypt, as a day-bomber squadron equipped with the Airco DH.9A on 18 October 1920.
-It moved to Basra, Iraq in the Air Policing role, with the security of Iraq the responsibility of the RAF, in February 1921.
+No. 8 Squadron reformed on 18 October 1920 at Helwan, near Cairo, Egypt, as a day-bomber squadron equipped with the Airco DH.9A.
+With the security of Iraq the responsibility of the RAF, the squadron moved to Basra in February 1921 to carry out air policing.
 The squadron was deployed to Kirkuk in July 1922, where it operated against a Kurdish rebellion and Turkish infiltration, and helping to evacuate forces allied to the British from the city of Sulaymaniyah in September 1922.
-In November–December 1923 the squadron was deployed against Marsh Arabs in the Mesopotamian Marshes.
+In November and December 1923, the squadron was deployed against Marsh Arabs in the Mesopotamian Marshes.

-In February 1927, in response to unrest in Aden, 8 Squadron was deployed to RAF Khormaksar, where it continued in the air policing role.
-The squadron replaced its elderly DH.9As with new Fairey IIIF light bombers from January 1928.
+In February 1927, in response to unrest in Aden, No. 8 Squadron was deployed to RAF Khormaksar, where it continued in the air policing role.
+The squadron replaced the elderly DH.9A with new Fairey IIIF light bombers from January 1928.
 It flew operations against Zaidi in February 1928 and against the Subaihi tribe, who were refusing to pay taxes and revolting, from January to March 1929.
 Operations against the Subaihi involved destroying crops with incendiary bombs and bombing villages after giving warning so they could be evacuated.
 This pressure eventually forced the Subaihi to sue for peace, with the rebel chiefs paying fines.
 More peaceful operation carried out by the squadron included survey flights, casualty evacuation and carrying mail, while the squadron carried out a long-distance return trip from Aden to Cairo and back in 1932.

-In April 1935, it re-equipped again with Vickers Vincents, a general purpose aircraft based on the Vickers Vildebeest biplane torpedo bomber replacing the Fairey IIIFs.
+In April 1935, it re-equipped again with the Vickers Vincent, a general purpose aircraft based on the Vickers Vildebeest biplane torpedo bomber.
 The squadron started to receive Bristol Blenheim twin-engined monoplane bombers in April 1939, but it retained a flight of Vincents for operations over the rough interior of the Aden Protectorate.

-Second World War
+Second World War (1939–1945)

 On 10 June 1940, Italy declared war on Britain and France.
-No 8 Squadron flew its first combat missions of the war on 12 June, when nine Blenheims bombed an airfield at Assab in Italian-occupied Eritrea, across the Red Sea from Aden, with 5 Vincents attacking the same airfield that night.
-On 5 August 1940, Italy invaded British Somaliland, and 8 Squadron's Blenheims flew missions against advancing Italian troop columns.
+No 8 Squadron flew its first combat missions of the war on 12 June, when nine Blenheims bombed an airfield at Assab in Italian-occupied Eritrea, across the Red Sea from Aden, with five Vincents attacking the same airfield that night.
+On 5 August 1940, Italy invaded British Somaliland, and No. 8 Squadron's Blenheims flew missions against advancing Italian troop columns.
 The Italians heavily outnumbered the British and Commonwealth defences, and the port of Berbera was occupied by the Italians on 19 August.

-The squadron's long association with the Middle East gave rise to the adoption of the Arabian Khunjah as the unit's badge.
 The unit continued to be based at RAF Khormaksar in Aden equipped with Bristol Blenheims.
-Vickers Wellington XIIIs were flown from December 1943 until May 1945.
+The Vickers Wellington XIII was flown from December 1943 until May 1945.